 Massachusetts Department of Correction donates Computers for Schools

-“This is a great opportunity for the schools, the students and the Department of Correction,” said DOC Commissioner Luis S. Spencer.
-“92% of offenders will be released from the confines of prison, so our job is to provide opportunities for offenders that change their behavior, and make communities safer.
-In addition, inmates who work on these computers gain marketable skills that they can use when they return to the community.
-They are given the opportunity to do something positive for themselves and the community.”
+"This is a great opportunity for the schools, the students and the Department of Correction," said DOC Commissioner Kathleen M. Dennehy.
+"With 97% of offenders coming home on any given day, our job is to provide opportunities for offenders to change their behavior, and make communities safer.
+In addition, inmates who work on these computers are obtaining marketable skills that they can use when they return to the community.
+They are given the opportunity to do something positive for themselves and the community."

-With this donation, the DOC Computers for Schools Program has given approximately 3,935 computers to classrooms throughout the Commonwealth since 1997 when this program began.
-At an estimated cost of $200-$250 for a refurbished computer, this program has saved school districts between $787,000 to $983,750.
-The restorations involve the conversion of computers with Pentium 4 processors.
+With this donation, the DOC Computers for Schools Program has given approximately 3,610 computers to classrooms throughout the Commonwealth since the program began in 1997 .
+At an estimated cost of $200-$250 for a refurbished computer, this program has saved school districts between $722,000 to $902,500.
+The restorations involve the conversion of a computer that is a Pentium 3 or faster as well as the installation of a CD-ROM drive and sound cards.
 DOC provides the CPU, monitor, keyboard and mouse.

-The DOC receives computers donated by large corporations and businesses, and received its largest donation when the Massachusetts Trial Court donated 1,200 computers after it upgraded its system.
-DOC continues to seek donations for this partnership program.
-Inquiries can be directed to 508-935-0901.
-Schools are selected through an agreement with the Massachusetts Department of Elementary and Secondary Education.
-Currently schools are chosen for donation based on comparing the number of computers per student.
+The DOC receives computers donated by large corporations and businesses, and received its largest donation when the Massachusetts Trial Court donated 1,200 computers when it upgraded its system.
+Schools are selected through an agreement with the Massachusetts Department of Education.
+Currently schools are chosen for donation by comparing the number of computers per student .
 Under the program, computers must be used directly by students, and not for administrative offices or other functions.

-The DOC Computers for Schools Program received the Department’s Beyond Excellence Vision Award in 1998 and national recognition in 1999 with “The Best in the Business Award” from Corrections Today Magazine.
+The DOC Computers for Schools Program received the Department's Beyond Excellence Vision Award in 1998 and a national "The Best in the Business Award" in 1999 from Corrections Today Magazine.